What An Idiot: My Little Pony: Friendship Is Magic

 In "Power Ponies", the Mane-iac just froze and captured the ponies, leaving just Spike left.
 You'd Think: That the Mane-iac would also freeze and capture Spike, just in the off chance he does manage to turn the fight around.
 Even though he doesn't have any super powers, he almost managed to steal the source of her secret weapon that would've defeated the Power Ponies for good.
 Instead: She lets him go, thinking that he's powerless, and soon has to suffer the consequences.

 In "Rarity Takes Manehattan", Rarity realizes that she only has ten minutes to get to the fashion show auditions.
 The show is being held across town, and both Rarity and her dress line need to be there on time, or she'll be disqualified.
 The dialogue throughout the scene indicates that it is currently rush hour in Manehattan.
-You'd Think: Somepony would remember that Twilight Sparkle can teleport over long distances at will and Rainbow Dash can reach light-shattering flight speeds from a standstill on demand.
+You'd Think: Somepony would remember that Twilight Sparkle can teleport over long distances at will (and even if that doesn't work, she could use her title) and Rainbow Dash can reach light-shattering flight speeds from a standstill on demand.
 Either one of them could get Rarity and her line to the fashion show within seconds, giving Rarity a few minutes to regain her composure before entering.
 Instead: They waste time trying to get a taxi for her, and then send the bellhop from an earlier scene to deliver the dresses.
 Rarity only makes it into the audition by the skin of her teeth, very nearly costing her her spot in the contest.

 Later on, Rarity is distraught after her original entry was plagiarized.
 Suddenly, she hits upon an idea for an impromptu replacement.
 The Mane Six then go to work, but soon realize that helping Rarity will jeopardize their plans to see Hinny In The Hills.
 You'd Expect: Them to shrug it off and keep working.
 Rarity is already under pressure and on a hair-trigger temper, and three of the Mane Six have connections to get them a later showing.
 Instead: They complain, and Rarity goes nuclear on them.